 Special treatment of split gifts.
-These special rules apply only if:

-- 1. The decedent's spouse predeceased the decedent; - 2.
-The decedent's spouse made gifts that were "split" with the decedent under the rules of section 2513; - 3.
-The decedent was the "consenting spouse" for those split gifts, as that term is used on Form 709; and - 4.
-The split gifts were included in the decedent's spouse's gross estate under section 2035.
+- These special rules apply only if: The decedent's spouse predeceased - The decedent's spouse made gifts that were "split" with the decedent - under the rules of section 2513; The decedent was the "consenting spouse" for those split gifts, as that term is used on Form 709; and - The split gifts were included in the decedent's spouse's gross estate under section 2035.